Pimmz/Home-Energy-Saving-Store/README.md

 - On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
 - Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

 ### Amazon AWS

-This project isnt using AWS but if it did you could uses it at [AWS](https://aws.amazon.com) to store media and static files online, due to the fact that Heroku doesn't persist this type of data.
+This project isnt using [AWS] but if it did you could uses it at (https://aws.amazon.com) to store media and static files online, due to the fact that Heroku doesn't persist this type of data.

 Once you've created an AWS account and logged-in, follow these series of steps to get your project connected.
 Make sure you're on the **AWS Management Console** page.